mesbrj/book-looker-realm/README.md

 - Search capabilities (catalog and metadatas).
 - Translations (languages) service.
 - Information templates management.
-- MongoDB for data persistence, management, and search.
 - Kafka client: Publisher.
-Always using his service principal for authentication to Broker (independently of logged user on the service).
+Use the user principal of the current logged user for authentication to Broker.

 **Python Qt Quick (QML/JavaScript) client GUI:**
 - User authentication with Kerberos with SSO (Single Sign-On) support.
-- Client (GUI FrontEnd) for the Jakarta EE REST Web Service.
+- Client (GUI FrontEnd) for the Spring for Apache Kafka REST Web Service.
-- Kafka client: Publisher.
-Always getting the Broker connection information from the Jakarta EE REST Web Service.
-- Kafka client: Publisher.
-Always connect and authenticate to the Broker using the user principal (from current successfully logged user).
 - Qt Quick app in remote locations: Alternative ways to get Kerberos tickets, via JWT or OTP mechanisms.

 **Golang Direct CLI:**
 - User authentication with Kerberos with SSO (Single Sign-On) support.
-- CLI without support to Jakarta EE REST Web Service.
+- CLI without support to Spring for Apache Kafka REST Web Service.
 - CLI with direct access to S3 buckets.
 - Kafka client: Publisher.
 Always connect and authenticate to the Broker using the user principal (from current successfully logged user).
 - Can be used in files batch process, automate tasks, or other integrations.

 **Golang Subscriber worker:**
 - Service authentication with Kerberos service principal.
-- Kafka client: Subscriber.
-Always getting the Broker connection information from the Jakarta EE REST Web Service.
 - Kafka client: Subscriber.
 Always connect and authenticate to the Broker using his service principal.
 - MinIO S3 client.
 - Tika (sidecar) Server client: Extract text and metadata from files and handle all other Tika features.